Skip navigation

 Create a culture where people feel safe

 Encourage employees to talk about their jobs without fear of judgment.
 This creates a culture of belonging and inclusion.
 In effect, your employees can be themselves at work.
+ERGs also help create a culture of psychological safety and belonging.

 Consider current hiring practices before making changes

-Companies are making strides in hiring more diverse groups into entry-level positions, but in many organizations, upper-level management and the C-suite are still disproportionately white and male.
 Create a supportive, safe internal operation for the folks already there.
-To make your company's strategic decision-making process more inclusive, you should promote from within when possible and make sure that decisions about promotions are not biased against underrepresented groups.
+To make your company's strategic decision-making process more inclusive, you should promote from within when possible and make sure that promotion decisions are not biased against underrepresented groups.

 Image of Carole Smith